 Strategy 2.1.3: Provide products and services that are designed to provide geographic value in all parts of King County.
 Metro provides public transportation products and services that offer flexible travel options for King County residents and visitors.
+Metro makes public transportation options for King County residents and visitors.
 Metro makes public transportation investments that are appropriate to the land use, employment densities, housing densities, and transit demand in various communities.
 Metro will continue to provide public transportation to all communities currently served by transit.